-(1) For the course accompanying examinations, the Admissions and Examinations Board determines a time period in which the students must sign up for the exam, and will inform the students in a timely manner in the appropriate form.
-For the repetition of an examination, the student must sign up again.

-- (2) To be admitted to a course examination a student must - 1. be enrolled as a student at the Albert-Ludwigs University in the postgraduate course Master of Science Global Urban Health, - 2. be able to prove she/he has met the necessary conditions required for the examination, - 3. not have failed an examination or have lost the right to register for an examination in the course Master of Science Global Urban Health or in another postgraduate course with the same or similar course content, - 4. not be registered or not to be in the examination process at a different university in the same or a similar course, - 5. have signed up or the respective examination.
+- (1) For the course accompanying examinations, the Admissions and Examinations Board determines a time period in which the students must sign up for the exam, and will inform the students in a timely manner in the appropriate form.
+For the repetition of an examination, the student must sign up again. - (2) To be admitted to a course examination a student must - be enrolled as a student at the Albert-Ludwigs University in the postgraduate course Master of Science Global Urban Health. - not have failed an examination or have lost the right to register for an examination in the course Master of Science Global Urban Health or in another postgraduate course with the same or similar course content. - 3. not be registered or not to be in the examination process at a different university in the same or a similar course. - 4. be able to prove she/he has met the necessary conditions required for the examination, - 5. have signed up or the respective examination.

 Related courses with essentially the same content are Master courses in the same field of study with comparable scope of work.
-Sentence 1 No. 3 is not used, if the reason of the loss of the right to register for the examination was the failure of an examination, which was not in the same field as this course.

-(3) Admissions are decided by the Admission and Examinations Board.
+- (3) Admissions are decided by the Admission and Examinations Board.
 They may refer the matter to the chairman.
 Admission may only be refused if the conditions in clause (2) are not met.
 The decision about the admission to a course exam must be reported to the student.
-A student must be notified of any rejection in writing with a reason and information on the right to appeal.

-(4) The admission should be revoked if the student is no longer enrolled in the postgraduate course Master of Science Global Urban Health at the Albert-Ludwigs University Freiburg or is on leave.

-(5) The admission may be revoked if the admission was based on false information or subsequent facts have occurred or come to light which would have led to a refusal of admission.

-(6) The Admissions and Examinations Board may decide on a date, until which the student may, after the final date for admissions following paragraph 1 clause 1, sign out of an examination they have signed up for, that is not a repeat examination.
+A student must be notified of any rejection in writing with a reason and information on the right to appeal. - (4) The admission is to be revoked if the student is no longer enrolled in the postgraduate course Master of Science Global Urban Health at the Albert-Ludwigs University Freiburg or is on leave. - (5) The admission may be revoked if the admission was based on false information or subsequent facts have occurred or come to light which would have led to a refusal of admission. - (6) The Admissions and Examinations Board may decide on a date, until which the student may, after the final date for admissions following paragraph 1 clause 1, sign out of an examination they have signed up for, that is not a repeat examination.
 The application and any previously granted admission in this case will be classified as not carried out.